1. Drivers, car owners & crewmembers will conduct

 not Cherokee Speedway to ensure that his/her device

 is approved, correctly installed, maintained and

-receive a 25 pound weight break.
-No weight break for
+those rules, will receive a weight break for 2020.

 2. Visual protests (requiring no measurements